bguesman/docsify-test/docs/api/gameplay.md

 **Visibility queries** take as input two points---a start point and an end point---and tell you how visible the end point is from the start point, on a scale from 0 (not at all visible) to 1 (fully visible).

-To use the gameplay query interface to query density and visibility, all you have to do is call the following function, implemented in the static class `GameplayQueries` in the `Expanse` namespace.
+To use the gameplay query interface to query density and visibility, all you have to do is call the following function, implemented in the static class `GameplayQueries` in the `Expanse` namespace (the file is `code/source/main/GameplayQueries.cs`, if you want to take a look at it).

 ```
 public static void Dispatch(QueryInfo query, Action<QueryInfo> callback);